Blackburn South

 Blackburn South is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Blackburn South has high cultural diversity, with 38.0% of its population born overseas and 37.6% speaking a language other than English at home.
-Christianity is the main religion in Blackburn South, comprising 44.0% of people.
-Buddhism is overrepresented compared to Greater Melbourne, making up 5.4%.
+Blackburn South has a high level of cultural diversity, with 38.0% of its population born overseas and 37.6% speaking a language other than English at home.
+Christianity is the predominant religion in Blackburn South, comprising 44.0% of the population.
+Buddhism is overrepresented compared to Greater Melbourne, making up 5.4% of Blackburn South's population versus 6.0%.

 Frequently Asked Questions - Diversity